-Slouching in a chair: Many people have become accustomed to the chair slouch because sitting straight doesn’t feel natural or comfortable.
+Many people have become accustomed to the chair slouch because sitting straight doesn’t feel natural or comfortable.
 The natural tendency of a person sitting down for extended periods of time is to slouch over or down in the chair.
 This type of slouching is especially common with kids, teens, and people who work sedentary jobs.
-Overtime, the chair slouch places extreme amounts of strain on muscles and soft tissues.
+Over time, the chair slouch places extreme amounts of strain on muscles and soft tissues.
 In return, this position is known to create lots of back, shoulder, and leg pain.
 It may seem like the natural and comfortable stance at first, but gradually being a chair sloucher will backfire on your health.

-Solution to rounded shoulders: Thankfully, there are a lot of ways to correct your rounded shoulders.
-If you suffer from rounded shoulders a posture brace like this one, is a great solution.
+Thankfully, there are a lot of ways to correct your rounded shoulders.
+If you suffer from rounded shoulders a posture brace is a great solution.
 The posture brace works well for rounded shoulders because it focuses on pulling your shoulders back.
 There are many exercises and stretches that help to correct this issue as well.

 How do I get Proper Posture?